specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Pin Copilot Chat**.

 This setting lets you pin Microsoft 365 Copilot Chat to the navigation bar in Teams, Outlook, and the Microsoft 365 Copilot app.
-By default, Copilot Chat is pinned for users with a Microsoft 365 Copilot license.
+By default, Copilot Chat might be pinned for users with a Microsoft 365 Copilot license.

 :::image type="content" source="media/microsoft-365-copilot-page/microsoft-365-admin-center-pin-copilot-chat.png" alt-text="Screenshot that lets admins pin Microsoft 365 Copilot Chat to the navigation bar in the Copilot page in the Microsoft 365 admin center." lightbox="media/microsoft-365-copilot-page/microsoft-365-admin-center-pin-copilot-chat.png":::